-Depending on the itinerary that you choose, a Danube river cruise can be your gateway to some of Austria’s most iconic cities and historic places of interest.
-This beautiful river passes through the northeast of the country after beginning its journey in Germany and indeed, it’s fitting that Strauss who composed his Blue Danube in honour of the river, was born in Austria.
+Depending on the itinerary you choose, a Danube river cruise can be your gateway to some of Austria’s most iconic cities and historic places of interest.
+This beautiful river passes through the northeast of the country after beginning its journey in Germany and indeed, it is fitting that Strauss (who composed his Blue Danube in honour of the river), was born in Austria.

-Austria travel tips
+Austria river cruise travel tips

 - The currency in Austria is the Euro.